superseriousbusiness/gotosocial/docs/faq.md

 # Frequently Asked Questions

 - **Where's the user interface?** GoToSocial is just a bare server for the most part and is designed to be used thru external applications.
 [Pinafore](https://pinafore.social) and [Tusky](https://tusky.app/) are the best-supported, but anything that supports the Mastodon API should work, other than the features GoToSocial doesn't yet have.
-Permalinks and profile pages are served directly thru GoToSocial as well as the admin panel, but most interaction goes thru the apps.
+Permalinks and profile pages are served directly thru GoToSocial as well as the settings panel, but most interaction goes thru the apps.

 - **Why aren't my posts showing up on my profile page?** Unlike Mastodon, the default post visibility is Unlisted.
 If you want something to be visible on your profile page, the post must have Public visibility.